aszenz/pytorch-DGAN/README.md

 # pytorch-DGAN

-Includes the code to train dcgan for custom images + code for running pretrained models for some image categories
+Includes the code for the dcgan generator and a jupyter notebook demo